I think I have an insect or disease on my plant. What do I do?

 Dish soap and detergents are made for cleaning dishes and not for killing insects.
 If you do want to use a soap solution, invest in a proper insecticidal soap - you will have far greater success and less risk to the plant.

 I just treated my plants last week and the bugs are back!
 What's wrong?

 Insects are far more resilient than we would like them to be.
 Often it can take multiple applications to break the cycle.
 Since many insects can have eggs left behind on the plant, a close inspection once a week and treatment where necessary will break the cycle.
 Some insects, like indoor Mealy Bug infestations, can take weeks or months to get rid of.
 Proper observation and treatment is the best cure.

 I got a plant about three months ago and everything was fine.
 Now I have bugs.
 Where did they come from?

 Bugs come in nearly every nook and cranny.
 They can be carried on clothing, or blow in with the wind (even through screens).
 Insects are a natural part of plants.
 You can't stop them from happening, only treat them when they appear.

 We have spiders eating our plants.
 How do I get rid of them?

-The only spiders that really harm plants are as small as the head of a pin.
+The only spiders that really harm plants are as small as the head of a pin or smaller.
 Most spiders are good for your garden and they munch on other insects.
 Having a healthy spider population is the sign of a good garden.
 Our greenhouse is full of spiders, some amazingly large.